michael-lazar/flask-gopher/README.md

 *Who is this for?*

 I created this extension because I wanted to experiment with building highly dynamic applications in gopher, but I was frustrated with the lack of flexibility in existing gopher servers.
 The target audience is software developers with some previous experience using a high level web framework like Django or Ruby on Rails.
-Ideally you should feel comfortable writing python code and cross-referencing with the official Flask documentation.
+You should feel comfortable writing python code and cross-referencing with the official Flask documentation and [tutorial](http://flask.pocoo.org/docs/1.0/tutorial/).

 ## Demo